Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

 Removes weights below a given threshold.
 This tool is useful for clearing your weight groups of very low (or zero-) weights.

-In the example shown, I used a cutoff value of 0.139 (see operator options below) so all blue parts (left side) are cleaned out (right side).
+In the example shown, a cutoff value of 0.139 is used (see operator options below) so all blue parts (left side) are cleaned out (right side).

 Note, the images use the *Show Zero weights* =Active option so that unreferenced